andry-tino/b-industrialprotocols/rte/epl.md

 > However, EPL nodes can perfectly operate as normal Ethernet devices.

+### EPL network protection
 In order to overcome this issue, we must avoid mixing EPL and non-EPL devices on the same shared segment.
 Thus the network is split into more segments by a [router][router] or a [bridge][bridge], thus making the EPL segment a _protected Ethernet_.

+The protocol supports the possibility to actually structure the network into multiple protected segments, each one of them having one MN as bus arbitrator.
+Those MNs will communicate to each other thanks to a distributed clock synchronization mechanism implemented in [IEEE 1588](https://en.wikipedia.org/wiki/Precision_Time_Protocol).

+Also, every MN incorporates IP routing functionality in order to communicate with other EPL segments and also non-EPL segments.
+This allows an EPL network to scale and extend.

 ### Other characteristics
 EPL does not employ switches for collision avoidance.
 This mechanism is already guaranteed by the MN.
 However it is possible to build the shared segment by means of [hubs][hub].
+It is possible to deploy up to 10 hubs by cascading them, by exceeding this limit, requirements on delivery time and jitter might be compromised.

+Also, switches though not recommended, are actually not prohibited by EPL.
+However it would be meaningless to use them considering that the MN does the job!

 [router]: https://en.wikipedia.org/wiki/Router_(computing)
 [bridge]: https://en.wikipedia.org/wiki/Bridging_(networking)